ilyasergey/scilla-benchmarks/README.md

 The script file is executed as below, where `command` could be `breakdown`, `exec` or `size`.

+In the prior rounds of testing when the paper was written, the number of test iterations used was 100.
+However, due to the time it takes to complete a test, for example where 500k state entries is used, the test iterations are lowered.
+They are set to 5 iterations for the `exec` command and 1 iteration for the `breakdown` command.

+The results may be slightly different from what was written in the paper, due to the lack of averaging.

 ```
 python results.py <command>
 ```

+---

 The `breakdown` command generates the relative time breakdown of execution of Scilla smart contracts.
 This breaks down a Scilla contract execution into multiple phases, `init`, `exec`, `serialize` and `write`.